 A collection of essays.
 The first section entitled ‘The Second Darkness’, contains versions of Forster’s anti-Nazi broadcasts of 1940, and other political commentary.
 The second section entitles ‘What I Believe’, contains Forster’s reflection on art in general, as well as on particular artists including Virginia Woolf, Andre Gide, Orwell, Tolstoy.

 “We may still contrive to raise three cheers for democracy, although at present she only deserves two.”
 E.M.
-Forster, OM CH was an English fiction writer, essayist and librettist.
+Forster, OM CH was an English fiction writer, essayist and was a principal member of the Bloomsbury Group.
 Many of his novels examine class difference and hypocrisy, including the highly praised novels: “A Room with a View,” “Howards End” and “A Passage to India.”
+Forster